DiAL-e Conferences

 JISC EdMediaShare

-EdMediaShare was a proof of concept project managed by JISC Digital Media that made it easy for teachers, and learners, to find online video that they can use to support learning and teaching, as well as scholarship and research.
-The site was curated and embeds links to content which were hosted by other providers.
-The site was for users to share the video they use to support your teaching, learning and research, and find video that others have found useful.
-To help users find the videos they need the project has opted to use Learning Design criteria developed by the Dial-e Framework.
+EdMediaShare was a proof-of-concept project managed by JISC Digital Media that made it easy for teachers and learners to find online videos to support learning and teaching, as well as scholarship and research.
+The site was curated, and embeds links to content hosted by other providers.
+The site was for users to share videos they use to support their teaching, learning, and research, and to find videos others have found useful.
+To help users find the videos they need, the project has opted to use Learning Design criteria developed by the Dial-e Framework.

 The NewsFilm Online Assisted Take-Up Project: